 The capacity of junk bonds to pay interest and repay principal is considered speculative.
 While junk bonds may provide an opportunity for greater income and gains, they are subject to greater risks than higher-rated debt securities.
 The prices of, and yields on, junk bonds may fluctuate to a greater extent than those of higher-rated debt securities.
 Junk bonds are generally more sensitive to individual issuer developments, economic conditions and regulatory changes than higher-rated bonds.
 Issuers of junk bonds are often smaller, less-seasoned companies or companies that are highly leveraged with more traditional methods of financing unavailable to them.
 Junk bonds are generally at a higher risk of default because such issues are often unsecured or otherwise subordinated to claims of the issuer's other creditors.
 If a junk bond issuer defaults, a Fund or an Underlying ETF may incur additional expenses to seek recovery.
-The secondary markets in which junk bonds are traded may be thin and less liquid than the market for higher-rated debt securities and a Fund or an Underlying ETF may have difficulty selling certain junk bond and could cause large fluctuations in the Fund's or Underlying ETF's NAV.
+The secondary markets in which junk bonds are traded may be thin and less liquid than the market for higher-rated debt securities and a Fund or an Underlying ETF may have difficulty selling certain junk bonds at the desired time or price.
+Less liquidity in secondary trading markets could adversely affect the price at which a Fund or an Underlying ETF could sell a particular junk bond and could cause large fluctuations in the Fund's or Underlying ETF's NAV.
 The lack of a liquid secondary market may also make it more difficult for a Fund or an Underlying ETF to obtain accurate market quotations in valuing junk bond assets and elements of judgment may play a greater role in the valuation.

 Mortgage-Backed Securities ("MBS") and Asset-Backed Securities ("ABS").
 MBS are mortgage-related securities issued or guaranteed by the U.S. Government, its agencies or instrumentalities, or issued by non-government entities, such as commercial banks and other private lenders.
-MBS represent ownership in pools of mortgage loans assembled for sale to investors by various government agencies such as the Government National Mortgage Association ("Ginnie Mae") and government-related organizations such as the Federal National Mortgage Association ("Freddie Mac"), as well as by non-government issuers such as commercial banks, savings and loan institutions, mortgage bankers and private mortgage insurance companies.
+MBS represent ownership in pools of mortgage loans assembled for sale to investors by various government agencies such as the Government National Mortgage Association ("Ginnie Mae") and government-related organizations such as the Federal National Mortgage Association ("Frantie Mae"), as well as by non-government issuers such as commercial banks, savings and loan institutions, mortgage bankers and private mortgage insurance companies.
 Although certain MBS are guaranteed by a third party or otherwise similarly secured, the market value of the security, which may fluctuate, is not so secured.
-These securities differ from conventional bonds in that the principal is paid back to the investor as payments are made on the underlying mortgages, from the MBS in which it invests.
-Because these scheduled payments of principal payments must be reinvested at prevailing interest rates, MBS do not provide an effective means of locking in long-term interest rates for an investor.
+These securities differ from conventional bonds in that the principal is paid back to the investor as payments are made on the underlying mortgages in the pool.
+Accordingly, an investor receives monthly scheduled payments of principal and interest, along with any unscheduled principal prepayments on the underlying mortgages, from the MBS in which it invests.
+Because these scheduled and unscheduled principal payments must be reinvested at prevailing interest rates, MBS do not provide an effective means of locking in long-term interest rates for an investor.